Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 There are 8 different hiking routes and 2 entrances to choose from.
 Lots of choices.
 How do you pick?

-19- Celebrate a Special Evening and Dine at a 3-Star Michelin Restaurant
+19- Celebrate at a 3-Star Michelin Restaurant

 Carpaccio of Herb-Crusted Elysian Fields Baby Lamb Loin with Caesar Salad Ice Cream at The Inn at Little Washington

 There are 140 three-star Michelin restaurants in the world, and 13 are located in the United States.

 Of the 13, one is located in our home state of Virginia, and it requires a little effort to get there.